Share a Cluster with Namespaces

 apiVersion: v1 kind: Namespace metadata: name: <insert-namespace-name-here>

-Note that the name of your namespace must be a DNS compatible label.
+The name of your namespace must be a valid DNS label.

 There’s an optional field